strmlineapp-ux/agileflow/src/docs/design-system.md

 -   **Gold Standard**: The login form (`/login`) serves as the ideal example of "perfect" padding.
 It has a larger header area and tighter content padding (`p-2`) which makes the card feel like a single, cohesive unit.
 -   **Global Default**: To align with this, the global default `CardContent` padding has been reduced from `p-6` to a tighter `p-4`.
 This affects all cards in the app, creating a more consistent look.
 -   **Contextual Overrides**: Specific components may use even tighter padding (like `p-2` or `p-0` for lists and grids) when it enhances clarity and aligns with the compact design philosophy.
+-   **Text Wrapping**: Card titles and descriptions should gracefully handle long text by wrapping.
+The `break-words` utility should be used on titles to prevent layout issues from long, unbroken strings.

 ---